Skip to main content

 Publish the website

-The website deployment is performed automatically when pushing to the website branch, by a dedicated workflow in GitHub Actions.
+The website deployment is performed automatically when pushing to the website branch, utilising a dedicated workflow in GitHub Actions.

 info

-At this moment an automated GitHub Action will generate and publish the website.
+At this point, an automated GitHub Action will generate and publish the website.

-• the new release blog post is in https://xpack.github.io/xpm/blog/
+• The new release blog post is available at https://xpack.github.io/xpm/blog/

-• remember the post URL, since it must be used to update the release page and the X/Twitter announcement
+• Record the post URL, as it must be used to update the release page and the X/Twitter announcement

 Final updates